PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ tip(tip="

-Some of my Neovim configuration is still written in Vim sript.
-I know it should possible to migrate it all to lua, but this will be a project for later.") }}
+Some of my Neovim configuration is still written in Vim script.
+I know it should be possible to migrate it all to Lua, but this will be a project for later.") }}

 ### Vim scripts

 We will organize vim scripts in separate files in `config/vim/`.

-At first we created two Vim scripts: `nvim-setters.vim` and `nvim-0-init.vim`.
+At first, we created two Vim scripts: `nvim-setters.vim` and `nvim-0-init.vim`.
 The latter one has `0` in the name to ensure that it is the first, because the order of files in directory corresponds also to order of their sourcing in the config file.

 For an example, this is important for the leader key.
-If we would call `nnoremap <leader>x foo<cr>` before updating `mapleader` to desired key, it would assume a default `\` as the leader key for these mappings.
+If we called `nnoremap <leader>x foo<cr>` before updating `mapleader` to desired key, it would assume a default `\` as the leader key for these mappings.